The Supersonic Project: The Early Evolutionary Path of SIGOs: Discussion

 \acknowledgments

+The authors thank the anonymous reviewer for their helpful comments and suggestions.
 W.L., S.N., Y.S.C, B.B., F.M., and M.V. thank the support of NASA grant No. 80NSSC20K0500 and the XSEDE AST180056 allocation, as well as the Simons Foundation Center for Computational Astrophysics and the UCLA cluster \textit{Hoffman2} for computational resources.
 F.M. acknowledges support from the Program ``Rita Levi Montalcini'' of the Italian MUR.
 S.N thanks Howard and Astrid Preston for their generous support.
 Y.S.C thanks the partial support from UCLA dissertation year fellowship.
 B.B. also thanks the the Alfred P. Sloan Foundation and the Packard Foundation for support.
 MV acknowledges support through NASA ATP grants 16-ATP16-0167, 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831 and AST-2007355.
 NY acknowledges financial support from JST AIP Acceleration Research JP20317829.